professor-layton/pmp-dnd-tree/README.md

 # PMP DnD Tree Widget

 A hierarchical tree table widget for Mendix applications that displays data in an expandable/collapsible tree structure with checkboxes, detailed descriptions, UUID information, and **drag-and-drop functionality** for tree restructuring.
+The widget is designed for **single-root tree structures** where there is exactly one root node with multiple levels of child nodes.

 ## Features

+- **Single Root Architecture**: Designed for trees with exactly one root node
 - **Hierarchical Display**: Shows data in a multi-level tree structure
 - **Expandable/Collapsible Nodes**: Click on parent nodes to expand or collapse child nodes
 - **Checkbox Selection**: Each row includes a checkbox for item selection
 - **Drag & Drop Restructuring**: Move non-root nodes to reorganize the tree structure
+- **Root Node Identification**: Root node is clearly marked with a "ROOT" tag
 - **Rich Content Display**: Shows group name, description, and UUID for each item
 - **Visual Indentation**: Each level is visually indented to show hierarchy
 - **Enhanced Row Height**: Taller rows accommodate multiple lines of information